Spontaneous symmetry breaking in nonlinear superradiance

-Experiments in strong-field and attosecond physics are increasingly focusing on the quantum optical properties of nonlinear optical emission produced by strongly-driven atoms and solids~\cite{lewenstein2021generation, theidel2024evidence}.
-However, their theoretical treatments meets many challenges.
-Perhaps the biggest among them is the sheer range of frequencies, polarisations and angles forming an attosecond emission.
-A comprehensive quantum optical description of it exhausts the capabilities of common computational techniques.
-A complementary set of problems is encountered in another major research field, that of polaritonic chemistry.
-Dealing with electron excitations which are entangled with confined photons, molecular dynamics in cavities~\cite{ribeiro2018polariton, silva2020polaritonic, sandik2025cavity} leverages spectrally and directionally constrained few-mode, few-photon setups.
-Yet, it struggles to adapt to arbitrarily high photon counts.
+Experiments in strong-field physics are increasingly focusing on the quantum optical properties of nonlinear optical emission produced by strongly-driven atoms and solids~\cite{lewenstein2021generation, theidel2024evidence}.
+The required theoretical treatment faces many challenges.
+Already the sheer range of new frequencies and the very large number of photons generated by strongly driven matter exhaust the capabilities of common computational techniques.
+Likewise, polaritonic chemistry deals with entangled states of a few photons and molecules in cavities (e.g. ~\cite{ribeiro2018polariton, silva2020polaritonic, sandik2025cavity}) and struggles to adapt to arbitrarily high photon counts.
+Our work resolves this problem and shows how scalable quantum states of light can be engineered by tailoring the parameters of atoms and the cavity, opening a new field of cooperative nonlinear superradiance.

-Our work bridges the gap between the large amplitude of strong-field emissions and their inherent quantumness.
-Our results show how scalable quantum states of light can be engineered by tailoring the parameters of atoms and the cavity, opening a new field of cooperative nonlinear superradiance.
+In conventional superradiance, collective emission occurs at frequencies close to those of individual atoms~\cite{schmidt2023collective, tebbenjohanns2024predicting, yatsenko2025photon}.
+This is also true in recent experiments on collective emission in trapped ions~\cite{richter2023collective, verde2025spin}.
+Many-body dynamics in superradiant setups has also been investigated in a recent experiment~\cite{kersten2026self}, where they have been shown to give rise to continuous emission over macroscopic time scales.